Receive all Cointelegraph news immediately in Telegram.

-Research indicates that blackmailers may have extracted thousands of dollars in bitcoin from those seeking to buy silence in the Ashley Madison hack; the
+Research indicates that blackmailers may have extracted thousands of dollars in bitcoin from those seeking to buy silence in the Ashley Madison hack and more news

 Network security firm Cloudmark, Inc. Software Engineer and Research Analyst Toshiro Nishimura has found that blackmailers may have extracted thousands of dollars in bitcoin from those seeking to buy silence in the Ashley Madison hack.
 Nishimura and his team found 67 transactions totaling 70.35 BTC or approximately US$15,814 that fit the profile of the type of bitcoin transactions as demanded by hackers threatening to publicize information of users of the dating service for people already in a committed relationship.